-The student understands that in order to be eligible for federal, state and institutional financial aid programs they must initially and continually meet satisfactory academic progress (SAP).
+The student understands that in order to be eligible for federal financial aid programs they must initially and continually meet satisfactory academic progress (SAP).
 University of Miami standards of SAP measure a student‘s academic performance both qualitatively and quantitatively by reviewing the following three areas of performance: completion rate for coursework enrolled, cumulative grade point average earned, and the maximum time frame to complete a degree.
 They understand that the Office of Student Financial Assistance and Employment is responsible for ensuring that they are meeting these minimum standards.
 The standards of SAP apply for all federal, state and college funded financial assistance programs.

 They understand that if they fail to meet the minimum requirements to be eligible for financial aid, they will lose their eligibility at the end of the period of review.
 They will have the opportunity to appeal the loss of their financial aid; and if the appeal is approved, they will have one semester to improve their GPA and completion rate.
 They also understand that if their appeal is denied, there is no further recourse to reinstatement of their financial aid at this time.
 For further information on Satisfactory Academic Progress, please click here.

 The student understands that financial aid funds are awarded with the expectation that they will complete the entire period of enrollment.
-They earn a percentage of funds that are disbursed with day of class of attendance.
+They earn a percentage of funds that are disbursed based on the last day of attendance.
 If they decide to leave school before the end of the semester or designated period of enrollment, they understand that federal regulations require University of Miami to calculate the percentage and amount of “unearned” financial aid funds that must be returned.
 If they complete more than 60% of the enrollment period, they will have earned all of their eligibility for that period.
 They understand that this calculation may require them to repay funds that have already been disbursed or credited to their student account.